FHOOEAIST/aist-kube/local-dynamic-storage/README.md

 ## How to use this storage class

 First prepare a directory in the host system that should be used for storing the persistence volume claim.
-Have a look at **LVM Volume Group**.
+Have a look at **LVM Volume Group** if you have multiple disks available to create locally virtual volume based on multiple disks.

 Next open the *values.yaml* and change the `hostMainPath: …` value to the path that from the first step.
 Now deploy the chart with `helm`, see the deployment step.

-Now create in your chart a persistence volume claim that uses as `storageClassName` this chart named as `aist-hostpath`.
+Now create in your chart a persistence volume claim that uses as `storageClassName` this chart which provides the class `aist-hostpath`.
 The storage class is based on the `aist/hostpath-provisioner` located in the [aistKube Stacks repository](https://github.com/FHOOEAIST/aist-kube-stacks) images.

 Example persistence volume claim: